 Jesse Stoddard: 23:50 Love some audio books like University on Wheels.
 Driving around.
 And speaking of books, what marketing or business related books would you recommend?

-Shaun Buck: 24:22 The Tipping Point: How Little Things Can Make a Big Difference by Malcolm Gladwell is always a great book.
+Shaun Buck: 24:22 The Tipping Point is always a great book.
+Malcolm Gladwell, How Little Things Can Make a Big Difference.
 One of the key takeaways on that one is the idea that I think people forget that even some of the little small minor things in your business really affects referrals and churn and whether people buy upsells, whether they come back a second time after they’ve been in the first time.
 And sometimes fixing those little-broken windows can have a huge impact on profits even though it doesn’t necessarily feel that way initially.
 But that’s always the classic that I love.
 Let me skip down here a little bit.
-Probably my favorite one on culture is, Uncontainable which is by the gentleman who founded The Container Store.
+Probably my favorite one on culture is, Uncontainable, which is by the gentleman who founded The Container Store.
 I think his name’s Kip.
 Try to find it in here really quick.
 Kip Tindell, it’s Uncontainable and it’s just a great one on if you’re interested in building a great company culture.
 Those are three really good ones.
 I mean I go through around nine books a quarter, so there’s always new books basically whether they’re